TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 <div class="lesson-note lesson-note--tip" markdown="1">

+#### Security risks of innerHTML

-Note that using textContent is preferred over innerHTML for adding text, as innerHTML should be used sparingly to avoid potential security risks.
+Using textContent is preferred over innerHTML for adding text, as innerHTML should be used sparingly to avoid potential security risks.
 To understand the dangers of using innerHTML, watch this [video about preventing the most common cross-site scripting attack](https://youtube.com/watch?v=ns1LX6mEvyM).

 </div>